tvdk-sudoku/Year11Notes/content/notes/AEECO - Chapter 1.md

 - The BEP is a problem of both [[#Scarcity]] and choice

-- To formalise, 'Economics is the study of how people allocate their limited resources to satisfy their unlimited wans - the study of the economic problem, which is one of scarcity and choice.' #testanswer
+- To formalise, 'Economics is the study of how people allocate their limited resources to satisfy their unlimited wans - the study of the economic problem, which is one of scarcity and choice.'

 - To **solve the BEP**, three basic questions should be answered;